Beaune-la-Rolande internment camp: Internment of foreign-born Jews (1941–1942)

-After March 1941, Beaune-la-Rolande was repurposed as an internment centre for foreign-born Jews living in the Paris region.
-The camp was placed under the authority of the prefecture of the Loiret, operating with direct German oversight.
+Beaune-la-Rolande was repurposed as an internment and deportation centre for foreign-born Jews.
+The camp commandant was de Taddey, a French officer acting under German supervision.
 It was designated as a "1st category" internment facility, used primarily for detainees arrested at the demand of the German occupation authorities rather than through independent French police action.
 Beaune-la-Rolande and its twin site at Pithiviers were the first internment camps for Jews in the occupied zone.
 Both began receiving Jewish detainees on 14 May 1941, following a Vichy law issued on 4 October 1940, which authorised prefects to intern foreign Jews or assign them to forced residence without judicial oversight.

-The first group of internees, primarily Polish Jews, arrived on 14 May 1941 following the Green ticket roundup.
-French police had issued 6,500 summonses to Jewish men without French citizenship, aged 18 to 60, under the guise of a routine administrative check.
-Around 3,700 responded and were immediately arrested.
-By October 1941, the camp held over 1,500 individuals of various nationalities, including Poles, Czechs, Austrians, Lithuanians and a small number of French Jews.
+The first group of internees, primarily Polish Jews, arrived in May 1941 following the Green ticket roundup.
+French police had issued 6,500 summonses to Jewish men aged 18 to 60 without French citizenship.
+Around 3,700 responded and were immediately taken to the camps at Pithiviers and Beaune-la-Rolande.
+By October 1941, the camp held over 1,500 individuals of various nationalities, including Poles, Czechs, Austrians, Lithuanians and a small number of French.
 Prisoners were housed in 19 wooden barracks, surrounded by barbed wire and guarded by French gendarmes and auxiliary personnel.
 Initially, limited contact with the outside world was permitted, including visits and parcels.
-The barracks were unfurnished except for straw bedding, and medical care was limited.
+The barracks were unfurnished except for straw bedding, and living conditions were poor.

 In the weeks following the Green Ticket roundup, families appealed to French authorities for the release of detained relatives.
 Between mid-May and late June 1941, around 200 men were freed from Beaune-la-Rolande, primarily those who were seriously ill, under 18, over 55, or recognised war veterans.
-After 27 June, releases were suspended on German orders pending a review of medical procedures.
-After that only 23 further releases were authorised, despite a camp population of nearly 2,000.
+(Note: Between June and September 1941, a total of 232 men were released from Beaune-la-Rolande) After 27 June, releases were suspended on German orders pending a review of medical procedures.
+After that, only 23 further releases were authorised, despite a camp population of nearly 2,000.

-Over the summer daily life settled into a regimented routine.
-Some internees worked as cooks, barbers, gardeners, or tailors; others laboured on nearby farms, drained swampland, or took jobs in sugar and molasses factories.
-A small infirmary, library, and newspaper were established with some support from Red Cross workers.
+Over the summer, daily life settled into a regimented routine.
+Some internees worked as cooks, barbers, gardeners, or tailors; others laboured on nearby farms, drained swampland or took jobs in sugar and molasses factories.
 Proximity to the Pithiviers camp, located 18 kilometres (11 miles) away, reinforced their joint function as primary detention sites for Jews in the northern zone.

 Escape attempts were frequent, especially during work assignments outside the camp.
 Between July and August 1941, an estimated 313 prisoners escaped, out of a total camp population of approximately 2,000.
 Some gendarmes covertly aided internees, facilitated by the fact that many worked outside the camp.
-In late July alone, 85 detainees escaped, leading to German accusations of negligence against the French gendarmerie.
 From autumn 1941, surveillance at the camp was tightened under German pressure.
-By the end of 1941, the security force at Beaune-la-Rolande comprised over 170 personnel armed with rifles and pistols.
+According to a 1942 camp report, the camp's security force comprised over 170 personnel, armed with rifles and pistols.